 Install KB2750782 and kb3044077 on SCCM 2007 SP2 Clients

-After installing patches on the WSUS and Tier 1 SCCM 2007 server, you can see Windows 10 LTSB and Windows 8.1 options appeared on SCCM 2007 Software Update Point component properties under the products listing.
+After installing patches on the WSUS and Tier 1 SCCM 2007 server, Windows 10 LTSB and Windows 8.1 options appear on SCCM 2007 Software Update Point component properties under the products listing.

-How to Enable Windows 10 Windows 8 Patching support for SCCM
+How to Enable Windows 10 and Windows 8 Patching support for SCCM

-Once these patches installed on central SCCM 2007 server, manually initiate WSUS sync via Run Synchronization from Update Repository in SCCM 2007 SP2 console.
-We can analyse details from WsyncMgr.log regarding Windows 10 and Windows 8.1 patch updates.
+Once these patches are installed on the central SCCM 2007 server, manually initiate WSUS sync via Run Synchronization from Update Repository in SCCM 2007 SP2 console.
+We can analyze details from WsyncMgr.log regarding Windows 10 and Windows 8.1 patch updates.

 Sync: SMS synchronizing updates, processed 0 out of 40 items (0%) Synchronizing update a8db29ac-2343-43f6-9045-45eb9a6cd582 Synchronizing update dc226d92-7c02-40c4-94a9-63c7696b18c5: Update for Windows 10 for x64-based Systems(KB3106932) Updated 12 items in SMS database, new update source content version is 323

 Synchronizing update f31549fb-f5d1-44b7-a2a0-c38a1f22f7d5 Synchronizing update b0e64138-94a4-4c66-b22c-275b76a42469: Update for Windows 8.1 (KB3112336) Synchronizing update 46df5f6c-4c03-4441-8d46-1362519777ba Synchronizing update 0887c665-7c86-41e9-b603-6bb9aa220cb2: Update for Windows 8.1 for x64-based Systems (KB3112336)

 SCCM Related Posts Real World Experiences Of SCCM Admins (anoopcnair.com)